 - moderate redesign: a conversion improvement;

-Lite redesign does not affect the website’s structure but only icons, fonts, colors, pictures.
-The rеfreshed and hip look should better attract visitors, projecting “we follow the trends and we want to stay interesting to you.”
+Lite redesign does not affect the website’s structure but only icons, fonts, colors or, pictures.
+The rеfreshed and hip look should be better at attracting visitors, projecting “we follow the trends and we want to stay interesting to you.”
 The overall concept of the site, its tools and gadgets and structural blocks remain the same.

-This is equivalent to taking grandma’s carpet off the wall and putting a cat picture instead.
+This is equivalent to taking grandma’s old yellow wallpaper off the wall and putting a framed cat meme instead.

 Moderate redesign haрpens on the blocks level and involves UI/UX specialists.
 The structure remains, but elements inside the blocks are shuffled about.
 This makes sense when the owner wants to improve usability for visitors and therefore the returns for themselves.
-The site becomes nicer to swim around in, the colors are fresh, the buttons pop in the right place.
+The site becomes nicer to navigate, the colors are fresh and the buttons pop in the right places.

-For the next stage of the “digital renovation” we change the wallpaper (UI), the door rug (UI/UX), stop using the washing machine for a table and move it to the bathroom (UX).
+For the next stage of the “digital renovation” we change the wallpaper (UI), the welcome mat (UI/UX), stop using the washing machine for a table and move it to the bathroom (UX).

-Full redesign digs into the entire service, including the menu, navigation, structure, filters and code, with a complete upgrade matching the best idea of visitors’ needs.
+Full redesign digs into the entire service, including the menu, navigation, structure, filters and code.
+This involves a complete upgrade, to match the visitors’ needs.

 Only the bare walls remain.
 Too bad the cat picture had to go.
-Instead there is a crowd of people in hard hats: designers and developers.
+Instead there is a construction crew with tools in hand: designers and developers.

-Everyone wants to know how much an upgrade is going to cost.
-And what does the price of a site redesign depend on?
-There are many variables here, but the chief three are the scale of the upgrade, the time frame and the quality of communication between the client and the developers.
+Everyone wants to know, how much an upgrade is going to cost or what does the price of a site redesign depend on?
+There are many variables here, but the top three are the scale of the upgrade, the time frame and the quality/frequency of communication between the client and the developers.